OraInteractive/CakePHP3-Email-Template/README.md

 Property | Default | Description
 -------|---------|------------
-clean | false | Remove HTML and CSS comments inline | false | Inlines CSS using tijsverkoyen/css-to-inline-styles
+clean | false | Removes HTML and CSS comments inline | false | Inlines CSS using [tijsverkoyen/css-to-inline-styles](https://github.com/tijsverkoyen/CssToInlineStyles)

 The following properties can be used in the template configuration: